Beatrice Monk: Retirement and death

 Following her retirement as matron in 1931 Monk volunteered on a variety of military and prison advisory boards.
 She was on the Advisory Nursing Board to HM Prison Commissioners and led many reforms.
 She was a keen member of the College of Nursing from 1918, and an early registrant, no. 1093 and was President, 1938-1940.
 Monk was Regional Matron for the Joint War Organisation of the British Red Cross and the Order of St John of Jerusalem, Eastern Division from 1940-1946.

-Until the late 1950s Monk had appointments Ipswich Regional Hospital Board, and the House Committee, and was on the Norfolk and Norwich Hospital Management Committee.
+Until the late 1950s, Monk had appointments Ipswich Regional Hospital Board, and the House Committee, and was on the Norfolk and Norwich Hospital Management Committee.

-After her retirement she lived firstly with her close friend Irene Paulin, daughter of Lonodn Hospital treasurer William Paulin, at Thorpe Abbotts for thirty years and secondly at Bramford, Ipswich.
+After her retirement she lived firstly with her close friend Irene Paulin, daughter of London Hospital treasurer William Paulin, at Thorpe Abbotts for thirty years and secondly at Bramford, Ipswich.
 Monk died on 2 June at her home in Bramford and her cremation was held at Ipswich Crematorium on 7 June 1962.
 She left £33257 to her nephew and niece.